When CRM Customization Costs More Than Building Your Own

 Path One: Reduce Customization

-For businesses that have over-customized a platform whose core architecture still fits their process, the right answer is often to remove customizations, not add more.
-Marketplace apps, workflow tools, and native platform features often cover what custom code was written to solve.
+For businesses that have over-customized a platform whose core architecture still fits their process, the right answer is often to remove customizations rather than add more.
+Marketplace apps, native workflow tools, and updated platform features often cover what custom code was originally written to solve.

-Path Two: Rebuild on a More Configurable Platform
+Path Two: Move to a More Configurable Platform

-Some businesses have customized a platform past its ceiling because the platform was not the right choice.
-Moving to a more configurable platform, one built for deeper workflow customization, can reset the maintenance burden without requiring a full custom build.
+Some businesses have over-customized a platform because it was the wrong choice from the start.
+Moving to a platform designed for deeper workflow configuration can reset the maintenance burden without requiring a full custom build.

 Path Three: Build a Purpose-Built System

-Add up the current annual cost of CRM customization: developer fees, emergency fixes, update remediation, and the time your team loses to system issues.
-Include the subscription cost.
+Add the current annual cost of CRM customization: developer fees, emergency fixes after platform updates, update remediation time, and the hours your team loses navigating a system full of unofficial workarounds.
+Include the subscription and licensing cost.

-Compare that number against the annualized cost of a purpose-built CRM: development cost divided by five, plus annual maintenance of $10,000 to $15,000.
+Compare that total against the annualized cost of a purpose-built CRM: development cost divided by five years, plus annual maintenance of $10,000 to $15,000.

 If the current total exceeds the custom CRM total, the economics favor building.
-If the gap is small or the current platform's architecture still fits the business, a different path may be more appropriate.
+If the gap is small or the platform's architecture genuinely fits the business process, a different path may be more appropriate.

 Want to Know If You Have Crossed the Line?